 A controlled burn – also known as a prescribed burn – refers to a fire set in a limited area to reduce invasive vegetation, promote the growth of native plant species and improve the quality of wildlife habitat.
 Controlled burns are conducted under the supervision of a team of fire experts to ensure the fire is safely managed and remains contained within the target area.
 Controlled burning mimics natural events and is one tool the Flood Control District can utilize in sparsely populated areas to help maintain ecologically sensitive areas such as prairies and some wetland habitats.

-As an example, the Flood Control District is planning a controlled burn at a protected wetlands mitigation area it owns and maintains on the Katy Prairie in northwest Harris County (See below for important updates).
+As an example, the Flood Control District is planning a controlled burn at a protected wetlands mitigation area it owns and maintains on the Katy Prairie in northwest Harris County.
 Regular controlled burns are recommended as part of the long-term maintenance of this ecologically sensitive area, to maintain prairie species and control invasive vegetation.

 Environmental benefits of controlled burns are numerous and well-established:

 - They help balance the need for herbicide usage in controlling unwanted invasive species such as Chinese tallow, Johnson grass and Macartney rose.
 If left unchecked, these invasives can choke out beneficial prairie grasses and other native vegetation.

 - They promote the germination of certain species – such as certain types of native wildflowers, grasses and forbs – by helping to release and disperse dormant seed pods.

 - By-products of the controlled burn provide important nutrients for native plants.

 - They produce healthier, more diverse and open habitat for wildlife.